kkk987/Hangman/README.md

 # App Description:
  * Purpose:

     This is a hangman game app.
-Player can guess a secrect word from terminal.
+The player can guess a secret word from the terminal.
 The more wrong guesses the more pieces of hangman will be drawn.
  * Functionality:

     This app currently enables to do the followings: